On Not Quitting Sugar: Reasons To Ignore The Hype

 Knowing the effects of fructose on exercise gives you more reasons for not quitting sugar.
 If you practice endurance sport (something that might save your life), taking in a mixture of glucose and fructose is likely to aid performance.
 You may not end up breaking the Appalachian Trail record, but your staying power will almost certainly increase.

 When you eat glucose and fructose together (e.g. as table sugar), glucose enters and leaves the blood rapidly, while fructose levels rise and fall more slowly.
 This happens for two reasons.
 Firstly, more insulin is released with glucose than with fructose, and blood sugar drops in response to insulin.
 Secondly, the two sugars have separate transport mechanisms, each with a maximum uptake rate.
 Due to these parallel pathways, carbohydrate enters the blood faster when both sugars are present, making more fuel available for exercise.
 In a cycling test, carbohydrates were burned 55% faster when both fructose and glucose were given, than with glucose alone.
 (Adding fructose also resulted in less gut discomfort.)
-A similar result was seen when fructose was given with maltodextrin.
+A similar result can be seen when fructose is given with maltodextrin.
 Accordingly, glucose plus fructose gave an 8% improvement in time trial performance in trained cyclists, compared to glucose alone.

 Even taking in fructose between exercise sessions could have performance benefits.
 Fructose promotes glycogen storage in the liver, which is part of the process we know as carbohydrate loading.
 More glycogen in our muscles appears to increase the time to exhaustion during intensive exercise.
 The effects of glycogen in the liver are less clear, but like muscle glycogen, it may play a role in allowing you to maintain effort for longer.